- Business Transformation

 How do I appeal a decision (coverage or limits)?

 If a request for prior authorization or formulary coverage for a non-formulary medication is denied, either a plan participant or a physician may appeal the decision with the member’s consent.
 Both parties will receive written notification of a denial, which will include the appropriate correspondence information to initiate an appeal.
-In all cases, physicians should be involved in the appeal process to provide any additional medical information that may support the request for approval.
+In all cases, physicians should be involved in the appeal process to provide any additional clinical information that may support the request for approval.

 What is a 96-hour temporary supply?

-- products for which manufacturer’s packaging precludes dispensing a 96-hour supply (e.g., Enbrel®, topical retinoid products, antihemophilic factor, Nimotop®, and Depo-Provera®);
+- products for which manufacturer’s packaging precludes dispensing a 96-hour temporary supply (e.g., Enbrel®, topical retinoid products, antihemophilic factor, Nimotop®, and Depo-Provera®);

 - drugs not covered under the plan participant’s pharmacy benefit;